Sherlemious/Monolenz/README.md

-# ATHAAR
+# MONOLENZ

 **Write once, tailor everywhere.
 Your one-stop source-of-truth for your professional identity.**

-ATHAAR is a streamlined resume and portfolio builder platform designed for students and recent graduates.
+Monolenz is a streamlined resume and portfolio builder platform designed for students and recent graduates.
 Create comprehensive professional profiles, generate tailored resumes, build stunning portfolios, and track job applications—all from a single platform.

 ## Tech Stack